Learning From The Masters: My Journey Studying Shoemaking in Florence - Part 4

 During these first few weeks, one of the processes that immediately stood out to me was the insole preparation/cutting and the insole rib carving.
 This was a process I knew we could insert into our process right away.
 Their insole material was unusual to me, something I have not encountered from our local suppliers.
 Shoulder leather but 5.5mm-6mm in thickness and dense (not much loose fibers in the flesh side, compared to our local supply which has a lot of loose “hairy” fibers in the flesh side) while still being soft and pliable.

-Applying water to the leather insole to make it more malleable.
+Water being applied to the insole to make it more malleable.

 This factor also applies to the next step that Masako taught us: carving of the insole rib.
 The insole rib is prepared to make the process of handwelting easier.
 The rib or “wall” as we called it during the lessons, is made so the welt stitches go through the insole, upper, stiffeners, and the welt.
 In a high-end handmade bespoke shoe, this rib is what people invest in because this rib is what holds the shoe together and makes it durable.
 The process is lengthy, and accuracy is needed to execute it properly.
 Any inaccuracy might lead to the weakening of the wall, and compromise the durability of the welt stitches, which can also compromise the overall durability of the shoe.
 In basic terms, the wall is divided into an outer channel, and inner channel: the outer channel is carved so the upper lays flat onto it upon trimming after lasting, and the inner channel is carved to make the entry and exit of the welting awl to the wall easier.
 Photos of the process are attached here to make the illustration clearer and for easier explanation.